tmiland/GNU-IceCat/README.md

 **For most recent version, use the repo**

-IceCat hasn't been uploaded to their repo since 2019, and the repo option will install from [icecat from home:losuler:icecat project](https://software.opensuse.org//download.html?project=home%3Alosuler%3Aicecat&package=icecat)
+~~IceCat hasn't been uploaded to their repo since 2019, and the repo option will install from [icecat from home:losuler:icecat project](https://software.opensuse.org//download.html?project=home%3Alosuler%3Aicecat&package=icecat)~~

+IceCat will be downloaded from [icecatbrowser.org](https://icecatbrowser.org)

 Repo: [deb.tmiland.com](https://github.com/tmiland/deb.tmiland.com)